dougpm/gcp_toolkit/README.md

 df = io.bucket_to_df('path/to/files')
 ```

-A quick overview of functionalities will be available in the Documentation
+A quick overview of functionalities will be available in the Documentation.

 ## License